-The system has been designed to ensure that an 85mm concrete topping can support a 13kN point live load over an area of 300mm x300mm.
-This being AS/NZS1170 requirement for a residential garage.
+The system has been designed to ensure that a 85mm concrete topping can support a 13kN point live load over an area of 300mm x 300mm.
+As per AS/NZS1170 requirement for a residential garage.
 The 85mm slab is also capable of supporting a 10kN point load from a single stud supported on a 90mm wide bottom plate.
-Note most timber roof truss manufactures identify all loads greater than 10kN.
+Note most timber roof truss manufactures identify all loads >10kN.

-Both X-Pod® systems (215/750 and 215/1500) act as a grillage when supporting point loads.
+Both X-Pod[®] systems (215/750 and 215/1500) act as a grillage when supporting point loads.
 Finite element analysis was utilised to evaluate the situation where a 13kN point load (including 1.5 load factor) was located above the central cruciform support of the 215/1500 system.
 Analysis revealed that considerable load transfer occurred through the 85mm slab meaning that only approximately 10% of the load was resisted by direct bearing under the point load the remainder being shed to the supporting grillage of beams.
 The analysis demonstrated the ability of the system to support 13kN point loads in any location.

-The weight of the floor above the pods can be estimated by calculating the overall volume including the pods (typically750x750x300) and deducting the volume of the X-Pod®s provided in Table 2.
+The weight of the floor above the pods can be estimated by calculating the overall volume including the pods (typically 750 x 750 x 300) and deducting the volume of the X-Pod[®]s, see Table 2.